BerenMillidge/PhD_Thesis/README.md

-# Phd_thesis
+# PhD Thesis!
-Repo storing my phd thesis tex files.
+Repository storing the tex source code and figures for my PhD thesis: "Applications of the Free Energy Principle to Machine Learning and Neuroscience".